 - If a course substitution is a viable option, DR will consult with appropriate personnel (e.g., the Math Division Dean and the Executive Dean for Academic Transfer).
 This group will determine potential courses that could be approved as course substitutions, taking into consideration courses the student has already completed.
 Someone from this group will consult or follow up with the student.

-- The DR Associate Dean will send a memo to the Dean of Enrollment Management Services that provides a specific recommendation related to legal risks if the College chooses not to approve the request.
+- The DR Associate Dean will send a memo to the Dean of Enrollment Management Systems that provides a specific recommendation related to legal risks if the College chooses not to approve the request.

 - The memo will include the course substitution recommendations from STEP 4.